Wellness

 1. Ease Stress

 Lavender is a natural anti-stress remedy.
 Its soothing aroma is thought to have a sedative effect on the nervous system.
 Research suggests that the scent of lavender can lower blood pressure and heart rate.
-The oil may also be a welcome relief for those who suffer from sleeplessness.
+It may also be a welcome relief for those who suffer from sleeplessness.

 Additionally, using lavender in a massage or a bath may help reduce muscle tension and promote well-being.
 It can be used in various forms, such as essential oil, aromatherapy, dried flowers, and even wellness functional tea.